Mitigating Nonlinear Systematics in Weak Lensing Surveys II: Stability and Diagnostics with Intrinsic Alignment: Results

 We first examine the joint constraints on $(S_8, \Omega_m)$ in a setting where the fiducial nonlinear power spectrum is biased relative to the model used for sampling.
 As in Paper I, we compare constraints from the BNT and noBNT approaches for various choices of $k_{\rm cut}$, using \textsc{AxionHMcode} with non-zero intrinsic alignments for the fiducial data vector, while the sampling model uses \textsc{HMcode}.
 In Figure~\ref{fig:kcut_TATT_OmS8}, we show the cosmological constraints for different physical scale cuts $k_{\rm cut}$, sampled over a TATT model with $b_\mathrm{TA} = 0.0$, compared to the fiducial TATT model with $b_\mathrm{TA} = 0.21$.
 Notably, this mismatch in $b_\mathrm{TA}$ does not introduce any significant additional bias in the cosmological constraints.
 The bias in $S_8$ and $\Omega_m$ appears when small-scale information is included, as shown by the shift of contours in Figure~\ref{fig:kcut_TATT_OmS8}, which is primarily due to the impact of ultralight axions.
 However, as we progressively restrict the analysis to larger scales, the $S_8$ and $\Omega_m$ constraints converge toward the “true background cosmology” indicated by the cross in the contour plot.
 At $k_\mathrm{cut} = 0.1\;\mathrm{Mpc}^{-1}$, the recovered cosmology aligns well with the fiducial.
-These results closely match the result in Paper I, where intrinsic alignment was not included.
+These results closely match the result in Paper I, where intrinsic alignment was not included, meaning that the biases seen in Figure~\ref{fig:kcut_TATT_OmS8} are not caused by the biased IA model, but effectively by the incorrect non-linear model of the mass power spectrum.
 We conclude that the performance of BNT is not degraded by the presence of intrinsic alignment.
 By contrast, the noBNT constraints lose most of their constraining power in this regime, a result also similar to Paper I. These results suggest that, even with good but imperfect knowledge of the IA model, the BNT-transform-based $\ell$-cut method remains effective for delivering unbiased cosmological constraints.

 Having a different $b_\mathrm{TA}$ for the fiducial and sampling models has a significant impact on the IA modeling.
 This is illustrated in Figure~\ref{fig:kcut_TATT_TATT} which shows the joint constraints on $A_\mathrm{TA}$ and $A_\mathrm{TT}$ using the same posterior as in Figure~\ref{fig:kcut_TATT_OmS8}.
 As expected, the noBNT posteriors exhibit a tight and biased constraint with large $k_\mathrm{cut}$ values, but give weak constraints when using smaller $k_\mathrm{cut}$ values.
 By contrast, the BNT posterior not only retain its constraining power on cosmological parameters but it also retains its constraining power on $A_{\rm TT}$ and $A_{\rm TA}$ despite a biased $b_\mathrm{TA}$ value in the sampling models.
 Although the location of the maximum posterior in the $(A_\mathrm{TA}, A_\mathrm{TT})$ plane does not move monotonically with changing the scale cut, we recover a well-constrained $A_\mathrm{TT}$ value at large-scale $k_\mathrm{cut}$ using the BNT transform.